Reflections from the Cockpit November 2007

 "Safety In Numbers? "

 Before one can say there is safety in numbers, I think it is important to define what is meant by safety.
 I am sure each of us will have our own definition.
-If I were to surround myself by a number of paddlers that I felt could help me, here would be my criteria for those paddlers:
+My definition would include paddlers who are assets to the group and not liabilities.
+If I were to surround myself by a number of paddlers that I felt would be assets, here would be my criteria for those paddlers:

 Proficient in assisted and solo capsize recoveries